 Teacher candidates examine the teaching of the language arts components (reading, writing, speaking, and listening) as well as "Literacy's Big 5."
 Teacher candidates will also explore approaches and strategies that are appropriate for use in facilitating developmental reading in today's early childhood and elementary classrooms.
 Specifically, topics include handwriting, the reading and writing process, phonics, phonemic awareness, language arts programs, and differentiated instruction.
+In addition, the broad topics of differentiated instruction and English language learners will be included.
 Prerequisites: EDU 2003, 2113, 2313, 2343, 2353, or 2121 and a 3.00 GPA.
 Lamination fee \$5.

 EDU 3124.
-Teaching Reading/Language Arts in Early Childhood and Elementary Education II - 4 hours (Fall,
+Teaching Reading/Language Arts in Early Childhood and Elementary Education II - 4 hours (Fall, Spring)

 Teacher candidates apply the principles of integrated language arts teaching throughout the curriculum.
 Teacher candidates will plan instruction and prepare materials to be used to foster developmental and functional reading skills that enable students to use reading as a tool to learn.
 Pre-service teachers will also assess and evaluate students with diverse needs in the regular classroom.
 Specific topics to be covered include multiple intelligences, vocabulary, fluency, spelling, grammar, comprehension, and listening/speaking.
+In addition, the broad topics of differentiated instruction and English language learners will be included.
 Prerequisites: EDU 2003, 2113, 2313, 2343, 2353, or 2121 and a 3.00 GPA.
 Lamination fee \$5.

 EDU 3143.
-Integrating Art, Music and Movement into the Early Childhood and Elementary School - 3 hours
+Integrating Art, Music and Movement into the Early Childhood and Elementary School - 3 hours (Fall, Spring)

 This course is designed to enable the student to integrate literature, art, music and physical education/movement into the early childhood and elementary classroom.
-Prerequisites: EDU 2003, 2113, 2313, 2343, 2353, or 2121 and
+Prerequisites: EDU 2003, 2113, 2313, 2343, 2353, or 2121 and 3.00 GPA.